mgcd3v/rest-express/README.md

 ### `npm install`

-2. Create a .env file by using .env.example as basis
+2. Create a .env file by using .env.example as basis.
+Assign a value for JWT_SECRET variable

 3. Run API